folio-org/folio-tools/add-users/README.md

 ### usage
 ```
 node $0 --username <u> --password <p> --tenant <t> --hostname <h> --psets <p>
+node $0 --username <u> --password <p> --tenant <t> --okapi <http...> --psets <p>
 ```
 where username, password, and tenant are credentials for signing into the okapi instance available at hostname.
+Given a hostname via `--hostname`, handle all requests over https.
+Given a URL via `--okapi`, parse the value and determine whether to handle requests with http or https based on the protocol. psets specifies the path to a directory containing `.json` files, each containing an array of permission names to add to a permission-set.

 ### details
 given a directory containing a list of json files containing a single